one-among-us/data/people/Dethelly/page.en.md

 She was an introverted girl who cared about others' feelings too much such that she wasn't able to express herself when she needed it.
 She was too shy to express her confusion and anxiety.
-Moreover, she hadn't a friend to confide her thought, she could only hide these in heart.
+Moreover, she hadn't a friend to confide her thoughts, she could only hide these in the heart.
 That made her look a bit intimidated.

 She always prepared a lot ahead of meeting friends in real life.
-She was always worried about leaving a bad impression, so she asked them tons of questions in advance (such as which kinds of gift they would like), and warned them she might exhibit regressive behaviors.
+She was always worried about leaving a bad impression, so she asked them tons of questions in advance (such as which kinds of gifts they would like), and warned them she might exhibit regressive behaviors.

 Her family is conservative.
 Her father worked in China Railways Group and her mother was a teacher.